degreepath/auditor/tests/snapshots/2018-19/major/environmental-studies.md

 - CHEM 391 (Fall 2000)
 - ENVST 391 (Fall 2000)

+These courses must fit within the following restrictions:

+- At most 1 course may be taken at the 200 level, outside of the ENVST subject code
+- At most 2 courses may be taken at the not 300 level

 ### Social Science
 For this section, you must do all of the following: